acearchive/acearchive.lgbt/content/docs/contributing/uploading-files.md

 you provide a CID.
 When your pull request is merged, the files will be downloaded from the IPFS network and uploaded to Ace Archive storage.

-However, since most content is not on IPFS yet, you will most likely have to host the content on the IPFS network yourself.
+However, since most content is not on the IPFS network, you will most likely have to host the content on the IPFS network yourself.
 You only need to host the files until your PR is merged and the files can be uploaded to the Ace Archive storage.

 ## Hosting files